-• Early Sign Out
+Early Sign Out

-The early release of students causes disruption to the academic performance of all students and may create safety and security concerns.
+The early release of students disrupts the academic performance of all students and may create safety and security concerns.
 No students shall be released within the final thirty (30) minutes of the school day unless authorized by the principal or principal's designee (i.e., emergency, sickness).